rajbos/rajbos.github.io/_posts/2019-10-04-Runnning-Stryker-in-a-large-solution.md

 1. Join all files together
 1. Run the full report with the new file

-I created all code to do this in a PowerShell file and have shared that [here](https://github.com/rajbos/Stryker.MultipleProjectRunner).
+I created all code to do this in a PowerShell file and have shared that on [GitHub](https://github.com/rajbos/Stryker.MultipleProjectRunner).
 All information on how to do things is in de readme of that repository.

 ### Files